abstractmachines/r-stats-probability/README.md

 > _And a preparation for density functions in probability._

+_Note: This is often considered grad-student level Real Analysis work, and the real numbers can arguably be constructed in various ways; the Dedekind cuts are merely my personal favorite._

+_I ran across this material with Jay Cummings' _Real Analysis_ book, this is a book that's \$20 on Amazon and used by the Wrath of Math (excellent Youtube math channel)._

+_If you'd prefer to have a social life, you can skip this section, but frankly, without density in Real Analysis, density functions in probability are a bit nonsensical to me._

 Recall Real Analysis, and that the real numbers can be constructed via Dedekind cuts of rational numbers [link](https://en.wikipedia.org/wiki/Construction_of_the_real_numbers); recall that "rationals are dense in the reals," [stack exchange](https://math.stackexchange.com/questions/1027970/what-does-it-mean-for-rational-numbers-to-be-dense-in-the-reals), Wikipedia dense set and topology [here](https://en.wikipedia.org/wiki/Dense_set).

+We could also say "density of $\mathbb{Q} \in \mathbb{R}$."

 Basically, there are a lot of "density" discussions with the real numbers, as such.